Ways to release your back pain when your massage therapist is not around

 Tennis balls for pain relief

-- Tennis ball is my favourite, it is inexpensive and you can take it with you wherever you go, and you can buy it for less than £1.
+- Tennis ball is my favourite, it is inexpensive and you can take it with you wherever you go.
 They help you to smooth out knots and relieve tension as work the deep muscle fibers.
 Remember this is only a temporary muscle release as you need to have an assessment with your massage therapist, Osteo or physio to determinate the root of the pain.

 How to use it?